-How to use the STAR technique
+How to use the STAR technique:

-Describe the Situation and when did it take place
+describe the Situation and when did it take place

-Explain the Task and what was the objective
+explain the Task and what was the objective

-Give details about the Action you took to achieve this
+give details about the Action you took to achieve this

-Close with the Result of your action
+close with the Result of your action

-This is an example of how an employer has used competencies on an application form.
+Below is an example of how an employer has used competencies on an application form.
 We've used the STAR technique to answer the question.
 You'll notice that Task is implicit in the first question.